Leave a gift in your Will

 SRUK was formed in March 2016 when two existing charities merged: The Scleroderma Society and the Raynaud's and Scleroderma Association.

-If you are going to leave a gift to us in your Will, or have done already, we would like to say thank you properly.
-Please get in touch on 020 3893 5998.
+If you are going to leave a gift to us in your Will, or have already done so, we would like to say thank you.

 Glossary of legal terms